BrianP8701/swarmstar/journal.md

 so actions always start from the main function but then can be broken down in this manner

-so what is that thing above, "user_input" or "openai_instructor_completion"?
+so what is that thing above, "user_input" or "instructor_completion"?
 Is that a util?
 I suppose it is. yeah i mean it is thats fine that works. wait a second doonk u stupid bitch wait what oh shit yeah no it is a blocking function

 also what if the thing being passed around is not serializable?